pixelkind/iOS-development/docs/chapter7/decode.md

 }
 ```

 Let's have a look how the struct would look like.
+You can clearly see the similiarities.

 ```Swift
 struct User: Decodable {